ajerit/twitter-warbot/README.md

 * Using PIL library a image is generated with all the items on DB with their current status ("Dead" items are shown with red strikethrough.

 * The generated image and the corresponding selected items are sent to the Twitter API to be posted by the Bot account.

+* Config.py contains helper methods to connect to DB, twitter API and other services

+* csibot.sql contains the schema for the DB